 Although we model the availability costs for Synergy to provide LRR, a separate determination is made by the ERA in accordance with clause 3.13.3B and a different settlement mechanism is utilised for the recovery of LRR costs.
-In this separate determination the value of the Ancillary Service Cost_LR22 parameter covers the payment to a market generator for the costs of providing the LRR Service and System Restart Service.
+In this separate determination the value of the Ancillary Service Cost_LR19 parameter covers the payment to a market generator for the costs of providing the LRR Service and System Restart Service.

-8.4 Reserve provision
+9.4 Reserve provision

 PLEXOS requires the user to specify which generators can provide a particular type of reserve.
 Some may be better suited for providing SR than LFAS, and some may not be suitable for providing reserve at all, depending on their operational flexibility and the commercial objectives of their owners.
 Both Synergy and IPPs are able to provide LFAS subject to meeting technical requirements (i.e. being connected to AGC).
 At present NewGen Kwinana and Tiwest Cogeneration plant are the only IPP facilities capable of providing LFAS.
 Tiwest has indicated that it is uncertain if it will participate in the LFAS markets.
-As a result NewGen Kwinana remains the only IPP modelled to provide LFAS during this period.
-SR is provided by Synergy or through ancillary service contracts.
-It is understood that one long-term contract and two short-term contracts will be in place for FY 2018-19.
-The long-term contract is for the provision of 42 MW of interruptible load.
-One short-term contract is for an additional 13 MW of interruptible load, and the other is a 13 MW contract with one of the IPPs.
+As a result, NewGen Kwinana remains the only IPP modelled to provide LFAS during this period.
+SR is provided by Synergy or through ancillary service contracts with an IPP.